Ensure sustainable consumption and production patterns.

 LEARN MORE

 Peter Victor is a global leader in the field of ecological economics with over 50 years of experience tackling environmental issues.
-Most recently he has contributed to projects such as Economics for the Anthropocene and the Ecological Footprint Initiative.
 Victor’s work has contributed to promoting human prosperity within the environmental constraints of the planet through sustainable international policies and public education.
+His latest book Escape from Overshoot gives an approach to thinking about the future and presents an escape scenario for the Canadian economy over the next 50 years.

 LEARN MORE